Several New Generalizations of LYM Inequality: Background

 \section{Background}

 Let $B(n)$ be the Boolean lattice, which consists of all subsets of $[n] = \{1, \ldots, n\}$ and is ordered by inclusion.
 An \emph{antichain} in $B(n)$ is a family of subsets of $[n]$ where no two contain each other.
-A fundamental question---what is the maximum size of an antichain in $B(n)$?---is answered by Sperner's Theorem; that is, \begin{itemize} \item[] \textbf{Sperner's Theorem} \cite{Sperner}.
+A fundamental question---what is the maximum size of an antichain in $B(n)$?---is answered by Sperner's Theorem: \begin{itemize} \item[] \textbf{Sperner's Theorem} \cite{Sperner}.
 Any antichain $\mathcal{A}$ in $B(n)$ satisfies

-with equality if and only if $\mathcal{A}$ consists of all subsets of $[n]$ of size $\lfloor n/2 \rfloor$ or all subsets of size $\lceil n/2 \rceil$. \end{itemize} Later, a more fundamental and general tool for analyzing antichains in $B(n)$ was established: the LYM inequality, obtained by Lubell, Yamamoto, and Meshalkin, which naturally implies Sperner's theorem as a special case. \begin{itemize} \item[] \textbf{LYM inequality}\cite{Lubell, Meshalkin, Yamamoto}.
-Any antichain $\mathcal{A}$ in $B(n)$ satisfies the inequality
+with equality if and only if $\mathcal{A}$ consists of all subsets of $[n]$ of size $\lfloor n/2 \rfloor$ or all subsets of size $\lceil n/2 \rceil$. \end{itemize} This result initiated a rich line of research on the Sperner property, which has since evolved into a well-developed theory within extremal set systems~\cite{Engel}.